ndh103/net-core-microservices-starter/README.md

 6. Launch http://host.docker.internal:8006 in your browser to view the Web UI.
 You can use Web project in order to **call microservices over API Gateway**.
 When you **checkout the basket** you can follow **queue record on RabbitMQ dashboard**.

 ![mainscreen2](https://user-images.githubusercontent.com/1147445/81381837-08226000-9116-11ea-9489-82645b8dbfc4.png)

->Note: If you are running this application in macOS then use `docker.for.mac.localhost` as DNS name in `.env` file and the above URLs instead of `host.docker.internal`.

-## Authors

-* **Mehmet Ozkaya** - *Initial work* - [mehmetozkaya](https://github.com/mehmetozkaya)

-See also the list of [contributors](https://github.com/aspnetrun/run-core/contributors) who participated in this project.
-Check also [gihtub page of repository.](https://aspnetrun.github.io/run-aspnetcore-angular-realworld/)